-- Language used for application menus, labels, and dialogs (requires restart): Select English or, if it is available, Japanese. - Set encoding for all connections to: Sets the character encoding for connections to unicodemode Helix server.
+- Language used for application menus, labels, and dialogs (requires restart): Select English or one of the installed languages. - Set encoding for all connections to: Sets the character encoding for connections to unicodemode Helix server.

 If you do not set the encoding here, you are prompted to enter the character encoding every time you set up a connection to a unicode-mode Helix server.
 The encoding that you set here does not affect connections whose character encoding has already been set at connection.
 If you are unsure which setting to choose, consult your Helix server administrator.